-A secondary impact of this design decision is that there is no generic credential recovery / replacement protocol, which means that users have to manually re-enroll with every relying party in the event of a phone being lost, damaged or replaced.
+A secondary impact of this design decision is that there is no generic credential recovery / replacement protocol, which means that users have to manually re-enroll with every relying party in the event of a phone being lost, damaged, or replaced.

+3.5.
 USB Tokens

-Although USB form-factor smart chips have been available for about 20 years, there has been a resurgence of interest in them recently, largely in response to the efforts of the FIDO Alliance in promoting them as a portable solution for 2-factor authentication to browsers.
+Although USB form-factor smart chips have been available for about 20 years, there has been a resurgence of interest in them recently, to some extent in response to the efforts of the FIDO Alliance in promoting them as a portable solution to 2-factor authentication to browsers.
 The addition of a 'touch to activate' sensor has also helped, as it addresses the strong desire to provide positive consent to the use of a credential.

-The latest devices from Yubico for example now combine FIDO credentials with full FIPS-140 compliant cryptographic operations and PIV functionality in the same device.
+The latest devices from Yubico for example, combine FIDO credentials with full FIPS-140 compliant cryptographic operations and PIV functionality in the same device.
 This is driving significant levels of adoption within agencies as a secondary means of authentication where a card reader is not available.
-Variants having USB-C connectivity are also opening up access from Apple MACs and Android phones.
+Variants having USB-C connectivity are also opening up access from MACs and Android phones.
+This has been recognized in the latest FIP201-3 standard, which encourages the use of appropriate non-smartcard authenticators as secondary credentials for particular use cases.

-This explosion of devices may be acceptable in a public / consumer environment, but within an enterprise or government, far more control is of crucial importance.
-Multiple credentials need to be able to be revoked from an authoritative source as part of a single, simple administrative process.
+This explosion of devices may be acceptable in a public / consumer environment, but within an enterprise or government, centralized, administrative control is of crucial importance.
+Multiple credentials need to be able to be revoked from an authoritative source as part of a single, simple management process.

-From the user's perspective, having discrete credentials to connect to hundreds of relying parties is transparent - until you lose or replace your phone, at which point the absence of any agreed standard for registration or recovery condemns you to a laborious exercise regenerating all of your credentials.
+From the user's perspective, having discrete credentials to connect to hundreds of relying parties is transparent - until you lose or replace your phone, at which point the absence of any agreed standard for registration or recovery condemns you to the laborious exercise of regenerating all of your credentials.

+3.6.
 Consistent processes

-With so many credentials and authenticators in circulation, the delivery of trust is heavily reliant on the strict, verifiable compliance to agree credentialing and maintenance policies.
+With so many credentials and authenticators in circulation, the delivery of trust is heavily reliant on the strict, verifiable compliance to agreed credentialing and maintenance policies.
 For some one-to-one trust models this is simple to enforce at the relying party's service entry point.
 For example, by enabling mutual TLS, where trusted issuers can be verified, and accounts and policies can be mapped from the contents of the certificate being presented.